4meta5/notes/Blockchain/Parity/polkadot.md

 ### Roles <a name = "roles"></a>

 **Validator**:<br>
-* must run a relay-chain client implementa- tion with high availability and bandwidth
+* must run a relay-chain client implementation with high availability and bandwidth
     *  the node must be ready to accept the role of ratifying a new block on a nominated parachain
         * ratifying => receiving, validating and republishing candidate blocks
 * Once all new parachain blocks have been properly ratified by their appointed validator subgroups (**collators**), validators must then ratify the relay-chain block itself.
-T
     * To ratify the relay-chain block: updating the state of the transaction queues (essentially moving data from a parachain’s output queue to another parachain’s input queue), processing the transactions of the ratified relay-chain transaction set and ratifying the final block, including the final parachain changes.

 **Nominator**: <br>
 * A nominator is a stake-holding party who contributes to the security bond of a validator.

 **Collators**:<br>
-* maintain a “full-node” for a par- ticular parachain
+* maintain a “full-node” for a particular parachain
 * collate and execute transactions to create an unsealed block, and provide it, together with a zero-knowledge proof, to one or more validators presently responsible for proposing a parachain block

 > collator pools who vie to collect the most transaction fees